PCManticore/pylint-talks/presentation.rst

       $ pylint a.py
       W:  2,20: Cell variable i defined in loop

-* the previous code was wrong, it was creating a lexical bounded closure (TODO)
+* the previous code created a closure and i was looked up in the parent's scope when executed.

+* **i** in the parent's scope after the loop was 9.

 ------